narasimhaethics/Intelligent-Faculty-Leave-Management-with-Proxy-Assignment/README.md

 "Intelligent Faculty Leave Management with Proxy Assignment: A Comprehensive System Approach Using Web Technology" offers an advanced framework intended to simplify faculty leave management while maintaining academic obligations.
 The system uses web technologies to automate leave requests and approvals, combine data analytics to forecast leave trends, and enable academics and administration to communicate in real time.
 This clever strategy not only improves leave administration's effectiveness and openness but also tackles prevalent issues like human errors and poor communication.
 Incorporating user-friendly interfaces also seeks to enhance teacher satisfaction and user experience, which will ultimately result in a more productive learning environment.

+# Software Requirement Specification(SRS)
 ## 1. Introduction
 ### 1.1 Purpose
-The purpose of this SRS document is to outline the functional and non-functional requirements for the "Intelligent Faculty Leave Management with Proxy Assignment" system.
+The purpose of this SRS is to outline the functional and non-functional requirements for the "Intelligent Faculty Leave Management with Proxy Assignment" system.
 This system aims to simplify and streamline the leave management process for faculty members in academic institutions.
 It seeks to enhance efficiency, transparency, and user satisfaction by incorporating data analytics, real-time communication, and user-friendly web interfaces.

 ### 1.2 Scope
 The Intelligent Faculty Leave Management with Proxy Assignment system is designed for academic institutions to manage faculty leave requests and approvals efficiently.
 It automates various tasks, such as leave forecasting, proxy assignment for classes, and communication between faculty and administrators.
 The system also generates insights from leave data to predict trends and improve decision-making.
 It reduces human error and enhances communication, leading to an improved academic environment.